StanisKo/stock-engine/README.md

 <br />

-1. An open-source library to fetch stocks' historical prices and benchmark prices from Yahoo Finance.
+1. An open-source library to fetch benchmark prices from Yahoo Finance.

    The choice of benchmark in our case is S&P500 (Standard and Poor 500) index that hosts 500 largest US companies.